 The size of the Google Search Index is huge – more than 100,000,000 GB.
 The size may seem surprising, but Google’s website crawlers have indexed hundreds of billions of web pages.

-5. Google has the highest search market share in Brazil – 95%
+6. Google has the highest search market share in Brazil with 95%

-Google is the most popular search engine on the globe, enjoying the highest popularity in Brazil (95% search market share) and India (95.9%).
-It’s the least popular in China, where it has a market share of only 8.04%
+Google search popularity is highest in Brazil with a 95% search market share.
+It’s the least popular in China, where it has a market share of only 8.04%.

 Google consumers’ searching habits